blockdeep/libro/src/medium/Provide_Event_Documentation.md

 ## Description

 Events emitted by the runtime lack proper documentation, making it harder for users to understand their purpose.
-Additionally Event documentation for each error provides valuable context inside the code metadata allowing frontent clients and users to get more insigh regarding an event that is emmited.
+Additionally, Event documentation for each error provides valuable context inside the code metadata allowing frontend clients and users to get more insight regarding an event that is emitted.

 ## What should be avoided